-The second enrollment period is the General Enrollment Period.
-If you missed the Initial Enrollment Period, you can sign up for Medicare during the General Enrollment Period.
-The General Enrollment Period starts from January 1 and ends on March 31.
-However, the Medicare coverage will come into effect on the 1st of July.
-If you are not eligible for a Special Enrollment Period, then you can sign up for Original Medicare during the General Enrollment Period.
+The General Enrollment Period starts from January 1st and ends on March 31st.
+However, the Medicare coverage will come into effect on July 1st.
+If you are not eligible for a Special Enrollment Period, you can sign up for Original Medicare during the General Enrollment Period.

 There is the Medicare Supplement Open Enrollment Period, during which you can purchase a Medicare Supplement plan, provided that you have signed up for Original Medicare.
 The Medicare Supplement Open Enrollment Period lasts for six months after you turn 65 and are enrolled in Original Medicare.

-The Annual Enrollment Period starts from October 15 and ends December 7.
+The Annual Enrollment Period starts on October 15th and ends on December 7th.
 You can make changes to your Medicare coverage during this period.
-Existing enrollees can switch to a Medicare Advantage plan from Original Medicare, switch to a new insurer, join or drop a prescription drug plan, or switch to a Medicare Advantage plan with drug coverage.
+For example, suppose you are an existing enrollee.
+In that case, you can switch to a Medicare Advantage plan from Original Medicare, switch to a new insurer, join or drop a prescription drug plan, or switch to a Medicare Advantage plan with drug coverage.